mckennadale/Spartan-Training/README.md

 ### Languages, libraries, frameworks, editors and version control

 #### HTML5
 The language used to create the form and add content to the website.
+[HTML 5](https://en.wikipedia.org/wiki/HTML5)

 #### CSS3
 The language used to style the HTML5 elements according to the design colour scheme.
+[CSS 3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 #### jQuery
-I used the jQuery library to help write the code for my hamburger menu.
+I used the jQuery library to help write the code for my hamburger menu. [jQuery](https://jquery.com/)

 #### Bootstrap framework
 I decided to use Bootstrap's grid container system as I wanted to design my project with a 'mobile first' approach.
+[Bootstrap](https://getbootstrap.com/)

 #### Gitpod
 I relied on Gitpod's dev environment to write the code for my project.
+[Gitpod](https://www.gitpod.io/)

 #### Git Version Control
 I used Git for Version Control to track and record changes to my code and refer back when needed.
+[Git Version Control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)

 #### GitHub
 I hosted my deployed website to GitHub, with previous versions of my code stored through the commit history.
+[GitHub](https://github.com/)

 # Additional tools used

 #### Wireframe.cc
 Wireframe.cc helped me design my project, by creating wireframes for my project.
+[Wireframe.cc](https://wireframe.cc/)

 #### Google Fonts
 I used two complementary fonts from Google for my project: Orbitron and Raleway.
+[Google Fonts](https://fonts.google.com/)

 #### W3C Markup Validation Service
 This was a great tool throughout the project to check whether there were any errors in my HTML and CSS code.
+[W3C Validation Service](https://validator.w3.org/)

 #### Am I responsive
 My mentor advised to use this tool it shows your site on various platforms to test responsiveness.
+[Am I Responsive](http://ami.responsivedesign.is/)

 #### Chrome Developer tools
 I used the Chrome Developer tools throughout my project to view padding and margin errors and also responsiveness.
+[Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)

 # Testing